Visit our COVID-19 page for information and resources specific to the coronavirus pandemic.

 - In a life-threatening emergency dial Triple Zero (000)

-- For any biosecurity, environmental or animal welfare concerns please contact Department of Agriculture & Fisheries 132 523
+- For any biosecurity, environmental or animal welfare concerns please contact the Department of Agriculture & Fisheries at 132 523

 For online information and updates regarding the current weather event, please refer to the following websites: